$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 \item Let $U \subseteq \mbR^r$ be open.
 A function $φ:U\to \mbR$ is called \emph{piecewise linear} (or pwl, as before) if the restriction $φ\vert_σ$ is pwl for every polyhedron $σ\subseteq U$.
 We denote by $Λ_{\mbR^r}$ the so defined sheaf of pwl functions on $\mbR^r$.
 We consider $(\mbR^r, Λ_{\mbR^r})$ as a space with functions.

 \item A subset $C \subseteq \mbR^r$ is \emph{polyhedral} if it can be written as a locally finite (in the sense of \ref{item:def_pwl_polyhedron} above) union of polyhedra.
 Note that a polyhedral subset is necessarily closed.
 The restriction $Λ_{\mbR^r}\vert_C$ is called the sheaf of pwl functions on $C$.
-Note that $φ:C\to \mbR$ lies in $Λ_{\mbR^r}(C)$ if and only if $C$ can be written as a locally finite union $C = \bigcup_{i\in I}σ_i$ of polyhedra such that the restriction $φ\vert_{σ_i}$ is affine linear. \end{enumerate}
+Note that $φ:C\to \mbR$ lies in $Λ_{\mbR^r}(C)$ if and only if $C$ can be written as a locally finite union $C = \bigcup_{i\in I}σ_i$ of polyhedra such that each restriction $φ\vert_{σ_i}$ is affine linear.
+In fact, there is the stronger statement that the restriction map from global sections $Λ_{\mbR^r}(\mbR^r) \to Λ_{\mbR^r}(C)$ is surjective, see Lem. \ref{lem:extend_pwl} below. \end{enumerate}

 \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=4pt, itemsep=6pt, resume] \item A \emph{piecewise linear space} (pwl space, for short) is a space with functions $(X, Λ_X)$ with the following two properties.
 First, $X$ is a Hausdorff space.
 Second, every point $x\in X$ has a (not necessarily open) neighborhood $V$ such that $(V, Λ_X\vert_V)$ is isomorphic to $(C, Λ_{\mbR^r}\vert_C)$ for some $r$ and some polyhedral subset $C\subseteq \mbR^r$.
 The datum $Λ_X$ will usually be omitted from the notation.